tapjs/tapjs/docs/src/content/docs/cli/index.md

   TAP_RCFILE             A yaml formatted file which can set any of the above
                          options.
 Defaults to ./.taprc

+  TAP_LIBTAP_SETTINGS    A path (relative to current working directory) of a
+                         file that exports fields to override the default libtap settings

   TAP_TIMEOUT            Default value for --timeout option.